justDoji/newTraMBU/README.md

 ### Packaged releases

-Go to (Our releases page)[https://github.com/justDoji/TraMBU/releases], and download the latest version.
+Go to [Our releases page](https://github.com/justDoji/TraMBU/releases(, and download the latest version.
 Be sure you have the Java runtime environment installed on your computer.
 Try this by running

 > java -version

 If the Java Runtime is installed, you should see ouput containing the version and installation location.
-If you get a 'command not found' message, head over to the (Oracle site)[https://www.oracle.com/technetwork/java/javase/downloads/index.html] and download the Java Runtime Environment.
+If you get a 'command not found' message, head over to the [Oracle site](https://www.oracle.com/technetwork/java/javase/downloads/index.html) and download the Java Runtime Environment.
 TRAMBU works best with the Java 8 runtime environment.

 To run TRAMBU, navigate to the folder containing the downloaded *'.jar'* file, open a command prompt and execute: